snubwoody/wakunguma.com/src/articles/async.md

 Operating system threads are called OS threads.
 Threads and context switching is expensive.

-Threads implemented in user space are called [green threads](https://en.wikipedia.org/wiki/Green_thread), they emulate multiple threads withou requiring native OS theads and using up the systems resources.
-Since they are implemented by the library/language implementation vary.
+Threads implemented in user space are called [green threads](https://en.wikipedia.org/wiki/Green_thread), they emulate multiple threads without requiring native OS theads and using up the systems resources.
+Since they are implemented by the library/language implementations vary.
 However, they are usually cheaper and don't require nearly as many native threads.
-For example a library could schedule a group of thousands of threads on only 4 OS threads, carefully managing them.
+For example a library could schedule a group of thousands of threads on only 4 OS threads, or even a single core, carefully managing them.

 ## Coroutines

 Most implementations of concurrency are based on coroutines, there's stackless and stackfull coroutines.

+A coroutine is an operation whose execution can be suspended and resumed.
+Coroutines can be scheduled so that each gets about an even time to execute.
+Coroutines are used to not block the thread, allowing allow coroutines to run while one is waiting on IO or other resources.

+There's stackfull coroutines which have their own stack and stackless coroutines which don't have their own stack.

+Coroutines can be run on one thread or multiple threads.

 ## Rust